3

 Your Messages

 Start typing messages below.
 Watch the context window fill up on the left.
-After 7 messages, the oldest ones will start to disappear -- that is the AI "forgetting."
+After a few messages, the oldest ones will blow away — that's the AI "forgetting."

 Key insight: The system prompt stays pinned at the top.
 Everything else competes for space.
 Once the window fills up, early messages vanish from the AI's view.